 Many business disputes will be either directly or indirectly related to contractual instruments.
-Hence, one powerful way to avoid litigation is to include litigation avoidance provisions within your contractual instruments.
-Examples of such provisions are provided below.
+One powerful way to avoid litigation is to include litigation avoidance provisions and/or risk shifting avoidance provision within your contractual instruments.
+Here are some examples of such provisions:

 Litigation Avoidance Provisions

 - Mandatory mediation provisions;